Counsellor and Mentor

 Working with a coach opened my eyes to a whole new world of possibilities.
 It led to the formation of my company called The Good Enough Mum.
 It helped me to discover my voice and my contribution to the world.
 It has given me the confidence and the skills to reach out to people.

-Working with a coach means achieving more than is possible by ourselves.
+Working with a mentor means achieving more than is possible by ourselves.
 It helps so much to have the support of someone you can turn to, someone who’s been there, done it and knows the pitfalls, and someone who will hold you accountable.

 In 2015 my family circumstances changed in a completely unexpected way.